 - Primary Club - Choose which club you would like to appear under your name on your Strava profile.

 - Weight - Don't worry, we keep this one a secret.
-We use this information to help us make power output calculations (if you don't own a power meter) and for filtering the leaderboard by weight (a Premium feature).
+We use this information to help us make power output calculations (if you don't own a power meter) and for filtering the leaderboard by weight (a Summit feature).

 - Vanity URL - Here you can select a vanity URL to link to your Profile page.
 You can share this URL with your friends, post it to websites, or just remember for easy navigating to your Profile page.